DD2480-Group-4/lab2/README.md

 The compilation and testing of a given project is implemented [gradle's java tooling library](https://docs.gradle.org/current/javadoc/org/gradle/tooling/package-summary.html) for building and testing gradle projects.

 Our usage of these functions are done by having three test projects.
 One that compiles and passes all tests, one that compiles but fails the tests, and one that fails the builds.
 Our implementation has one unit test for each of these three projects, and it is asserted that the build results meets the expectations.

+## Notification implementation
+The notifications is delivered as commit-statuses on GitHub.
+They are implemented with REST API-calls to GitHub servers using personal access tokens (see how to use section).

+Unit testing of this feature is done by mocking the HttpClient with [Mockito](https://github.com/mockito/mockito).
+This allows us to verify that the API made to GitHubs server are as expected without any actual API calls being made.

 # Statement of Contributions:
 All contributions of features and fixes includes accompanying tests.